An excellent Latin America and the Caribbean option for international trade.

 Classes of shares permitted

-Bearer shares permitted
+Bearer shares prohibited

 Taxation